tgstation/byond-docker/README.md

 Usage:

 ```
-# latest beta release
-FROM tgstation/byond:beta
-# latest stable release
+# latest release
 FROM tgstation/byond:latest
 # version in the format <major>.<minor>
 FROM tgstation/byond:<version>
 ```

-If images are missing, bug a halfop or higher on Rizon IRC @ #coderbus
+If images are missing, bug a coder from the tgstation or #coderbus Discord